GBurg/files/README.md

 sudo rm /etc/collectd.conf
 sudo wget -O https://raw.githubusercontent.com/GBurg/files/master/collectd.conf /etc/collectd.conf
 ```
+sometimes the wget -O doesn't work, use normal wget than and move it to the location

 edit the /etc/collectd.conf file and change the hostname to something descriptive